 Parents Need to Know

-Parents need to know that Planes, Trains, and Automobiles is a classic 1987 John Hughes-directed comedy in which two opposite characters, a loquacious salesman played by John Candy and a cynical advertising executive played by Steve Martin, face one setback after another while trying to get home in time for Thanksgiving.
-The consistent use of profanity in this movie may override its many humorous scenes, and as such, may not be appropriate for younger kids.
-In one scene that adults may find funny, an irate Steve Martin employs "f--k" repeatedly while arguing with a rental car agent; in another, Candy jokes about picking up pick-up sticks with his "butt cheeks."
-Some smoking and drinking.
+Parents need to know that Planes, Trains and Automobiles is a classic 1987 John Hughes-directed comedy in which two opposite characters, a loquacious salesman played by John Candy and a cynical advertising executive played by Steve Martin, face one setback after another while trying to get home in time for Thanksgiving.
+The consistent use of profanity in this movie may override its many humorous scenes and, as such, may not be appropriate for younger kids.
+In one scene that adults may find funny, an irate Steve Martin employs "f--k" repeatedly while arguing with a rental car agent; in another, Candy jokes about picking up pickup sticks with his "butt cheeks."
+Expect some smoking and drinking.
 The film does impart a few moral lessons, such as the value of family and not judging a character by his first impression.

 What's the story?

-Neal Page and Nell Griffith couldn't be more unlikely traveling partners, let alone friends.
-Neal ( Steve Martin), a wearied executive from the Chicago suburbs who has sat in on one too many business meetings, is desperate to come home to his wife and children for Thanksgiving dinner after his plane is indefinitely laid over in Wichita, Kansas.
-Neal repeatedly meets up with goofy shower-ring salesman Nell ( John Candy) in a series of coincidental encounters, beginning with Nell's unwittingly stealing Neal's New York City cab.
-Throughout their journey, they spar with Midwestern hicks, motel clerks, a rental car agent, and law enforcement figures, traveling not only by plane, train, and automobile, but by bus and even foot as well.
+Neal Page and Del Griffith couldn't be more unlikely traveling partners, let alone friends.
+Neal (Steve Martin), a wearied executive from the Chicago suburbs who has sat in on one too many business meetings, is desperate to come home to his wife and children for Thanksgiving dinner after his plane is indefinitely laid over in Wichita, Kansas.
+Neal repeatedly meets up with goofy shower-ring salesman Del (John Candy) in a series of coincidental encounters, beginning with Del's unwittingly stealing Neal's New York City cab.
+Throughout their journey, they spar with Midwestern hicks, motel clerks, a rental car agent, and law enforcement figures, traveling not only by plane, train, and automobile but by bus and even foot as well.

 Is it any good?

-There are some truly hilarious scenes in PLANES, TRAINS, AND AUTOMOBILES, but they aren't very appropriate for kids -- at least younger ones.
-In one scene, the two men are forced to share a bed in a sleazy motel and Nell unconsciously cuddles with Neal in his sleep.
-When they wake up, horrified, Neal asks Nell where one of his hands is.
+There are some truly hilarious scenes in PLANES, TRAINS AND AUTOMOBILES, but they aren't very appropriate for kids -- at least younger ones.
+In one scene, the two men are forced to share a bed in a sleazy motel, and Del unconsciously cuddles with Neal in his sleep.
+When they wake up, horrified, Neal asks Del where one of his hands is.
 He replies, "Between two pillows."
 Neal exclaims, "Those aren't pillows!"

-Neal's love-hate relationship with Nell does not always serve as an appropriate role model, as he repeatedly tells off Nell and berates his oddball behavior.
-Yet, even Neal realizes his bad behavior and regrets it on several occasions, and by the end of the film, the two realize that together they've accomplished more than they could separately.
+Given Neal's love-hate relationship with Del, he does not always serve as an appropriate role model.
+He repeatedly tells off Del and berates his oddball behavior.
+Yet even Neal realizes his bad behavior and regrets it on several occasions, and by the end of the film, the two realize that together they've accomplished more than they could separately.
 Overall, teens would get a chuckle from the film's many escapades, and their parents would probably enjoy viewing it with them -- with the understanding that the humor is far from clean.

 Families can talk about...